Introduction

 Common Misconceptions

-- Material choice does not affect performance: The type of material used can significantly impact the load-bearing capacity and durability of both trusses and rafters.
+- Material choice is irrelevant: The selected materials significantly impact the load capacity and longevity of both trusses and rafters.

 Step-by-Step Guide to Choosing Materials for Trusses